lobaro/restic-backup-docker/README.md

 * `DATABASE_BACKUP_TIME` - Optional.
 Database backup is automatically enabled within the specified time range (default 0-23)
 * `DATABASE_HOST` - Optional.
 Database host address
 * `DATABASE_PORT` - Optional.
 Database host port (if not specified, it will automatically follow the default port value of the database type)
 * `DATABASE_NAME` - Optional.
 Database name, Supports specifying multiple database names separated by ','.
 If not specified all database tables (except system tables) are used by default.
-Database type **mysql** MUST set `DATABASE_NAME`.
+Database type **mysql** AND **postgresql** MUST set.
 * `DATABASE_USER` - Optional.
 Database Username
 * `DATABASE_PASSWORD` - Optional.
 Database password